Nicol David

-Considered by some to be the greatest women's squash player of all time, David's other notable achievements include the Asian Squash Championship, which she won a record nine times (in 1998, 2000, 2002, 2004, 2006, 2008, 2010, 2011 and 2015).
+Considered by some the greatest women's squash player, David's other notable achievements include the Asian Squash Championship, which she won a record nine times (in 1998, 2000, 2002, 2004, 2006, 2008, 2010, 2011 and 2015).
 She also held a 13-month, 51-match winning streak, from March 2006 until April 2007, when she finally lost to Natalie Grinham in the final of the 2007 Seoul Open.
 David has also obtained the WSA Player of the Year on seven occasions, 2005–2010 and 2012.
-In a poll conducted in 2018 by the Professional Squash Association (PSA), David was voted by fans as the greatest squash player of all-time in the women's category.
+In a poll conducted in 2018 by the Professional Squash Association, David was voted by fans as the greatest squash player of all time in the women's category.
 In February 2019, Nicol announced her retirement plan, and decided to retire at the end of the 2018/2019 PSA season in June.
 In another poll conducted by the World Games in 2021, David was crowned as the World Games Greatest Athlete of All Time with receiving a total of 318,943 votes and being the only Malaysian and Asian athlete among 24 candidates.

 Personal life

 Born in Penang, David is the daughter of Ann Marie David, a retired Malaysian Chinese school teacher of Hokkien-Hakka descent and Desmond David, a Malaysian Indian engineer of Tamil descent, who is also a former state athlete and footballer.
 She has two sisters, Lianne and Cheryl, both of whom are accomplished squash players at the national level.
 As a youngster, mathematics was David's best subject at school; she dreamed of one day becoming an engineer.
 Her primary education was at Sekolah Kebangsaan Convent Green Lane (Convent Green Lane Primary School).
-David scored seven As in her Penilaian Menengah Rendah (PMR) and obtained seven As in her Sijil Pelajaran Malaysia (SPM); the equivalent to GCSE, which she studied at Convent Green Lane Secondary School in Green Lane, Penang.
+David scored seven As in her Penilaian Menengah Rendah (PMR) and seven As in her Sijil Pelajaran Malaysia (SPM); the equivalent to GCSE, which she studied at Convent Green Lane Secondary School in Green Lane, Penang.
 She was raised a Roman Catholic.